-Don't Yogananda's decisions to pray in public as he often did in front of many in lecture halls, seem odd in the light of Jesus-adhesion?
-Very little original hypocrite invocations are not much to boast of either.
+Don't Yogananda's decisions to pray in public as he often did in front of many in lecture halls, seem odd in the "no-no" of Jesus to it?

 Consistent insincerity is false and unfit for crowing farm roosters

-Try to stay within the boundaries of what you can safely say without transgressing.
+Make some effort to stay within the boundaries of what you can safely say without transgressing.
 To lavish insincere hails and invocations "in east and west" (a literal translation from the Norwegian "i aust og vest", that is, widely and wildly) to what you really don't go for, suggests being hypocritical.
-At any rate it is not the best thing to do in the light that insincerity is tactless at bottom.
+At any rate it is not the best thing to do, as insincerity is tactless at bottom.
 And if others place much trust in hypocritical outbursts and say they are godly teachings, it might be so much for the worse.

 Buddha said, "Excellent!
 He honours me best who practises my teaching best."
 (Narada 1988:287)

-Buddhism and Hinduism teach alike: Good ones should try to live out what is handy or neatly unnatural in certain basic, regulated ways without doing themselves harm, for some such measures may help inner development.
+Buddhism and Hinduism teach alike: Good ones should try to live out what is handy and matters in certain basic, regulated ways without doing themselves harm.
+Some such measures may help inner development.
 In Buddhism it is likened to turning the wheel of dharma.
-The clue for a lay follower is: Even if it is not totally in accord with natural living in everything, it allows for sound pleasures, having houses and homes, utensils and other goods, and fine food too, for example.
+The clue for a lay follower is: Even if it is not totally in accord with natural living in everything, it allows for sound pleasures, having houses and homes, utensils and other goods, and fine food - and says "Avoid killing".

 Buddha lays out a careful, graded path, with some rules for lay followers and stricter rules for monks and nuns.
-Be as lax as you can; but you can draw benefit from rules for monks even as a layman.
-That is possible.
-What to do?
-Incorporate the suitable regulations in your life.
-Benefits stem from living in fit ways more than from ceremonial formalism with robes and decorum, Buddha and Tibet's patron saint Milarepa (c.
+We may seek to incorporate suitable regulations.
+Benefits stem from living in fit ways more than from ceremonial formalism, Tibet's patron saint Milarepa (c.
 1052 – c.
 1135) shows.
-Milarepa says,

 First get out of trouble, if you have identified it, and then seek to remedy it, perhaps by taking expert councel.
 An allegory by Buddha: